antirez/uc8151_micropython/README.md

 The driver allocates a 1-bit framebuffer in the `fb` attribute of the object, so you can draw into it with and call `update()` in order to refresh the display, see the MicroPython framebuffer class documentation to check all the drawing primitives you have at your disposal.

+By passing `width` and `height` during the initialization it is possible to set the other available resolutions supported by the chip.
+However this driver was tested only with the default 128 x 296 pixels resolution.
+Yet, there should not be problems with other resolutions.

+Mirroring can be enabled in both x and y axis with the `mirror_x` and `mirror_y` initialization parameters.
+They are False by default.

 ## Changing speed and enabling anti-flickering

 When creating the instance of the driver, it is possible to pass the following parameters: